xpladev/docs/content/en/develop/develop/core-modules/staking.md

 {{< alert >}}
 **Note**

-XPLA Chain's staking module inherits from the Cosmos SDK's [`staking`](https://docs.cosmos.network/v0.45/modules/staking/) module.
-This document is a stub and covers mainly important XPLA Chain-specific notes about how it is used.
+CONX Chain's staking module inherits from the Cosmos SDK's [`staking`](https://docs.cosmos.network/v0.45/modules/staking/) module.
+This document is a stub and covers mainly important CONX Chain-specific notes about how it is used.
 {{< /alert >}}

-The staking module enables XPLA Chain's proof-of-stake functionality by requiring validators to bond XPLA, the native staking asset.
+The staking module enables CONX Chain's proof-of-stake functionality by requiring validators to bond XPLA, the native staking asset.

 ## State